aws-amplify/docs/js/angular.md

 {% include sign-up-fields.html %}

 #### Using Authentication Components Without the Authenticator
 The child components displayed within the Authenticator can be used as standalone components.
-This could be useful in situations where, for example, you want to display you want to write your own components for specific pieces of the registration and authentication flow.
+This could be useful in situations where, for example, you want to display your own components for specific pieces of the registration and authentication flow.

 These components include: